JohnLCaron/egk-ec/docs/GettingStarted.md

 ## Building a library with all dependencies ("uber jar")

-If you are using the electionguard library as standalone (eg for the command line tools), its easier to build a "uber jar" that includes all of its dependencies:
+If you are using the egk library as standalone (eg for the command line tools), its easier to build a "uber jar" that includes all of its dependencies:

 ```